Fortnite World Cup: 16-year-old 'Bugha' wins top prize | DW | 28.07.2019

 "It's insane," Giersdorf said after winning by nearly double the points of his closest rival.
 He beat out three German players who were in the running for the top prize.

-The Fortnite World Cup brought together two hundred gamers in the eastern US city of New York to compete for prize money totaling $30 million.
+The Fortnite World Cup, the first of its kind, brought together two hundred gamers from around the world to compete for prize money totaling $30 million in New York.

 Each competitor at this year's tournament was guaranteed to win at least $50,000, with the first prize worth $3 million — almost equaling the $3.85 million that will be won by the singles champions at this year's US Open Tennis Championships, held at the same Arthur Ashe Stadium venue.